Pulkit-Khandelwal/purple-mri/docker/exvivo_docker.md

 # Docker/Singularity for postmortem imaging
-## Deep learning-based segmentation of 7 tesla postmortem T2w & flash human brain hemisphere MRI.
+## Deep learning-based segmentation of 7T postmortem T2w human brain hemisphere MRI.

 #### Author: Pulkit Khandelwal

-### Note: The current (09/04/2024) version of the containers is about ~48GB!!!
-This is huge and takes quite some time to download and convert from `sif` to `simg` for singualrity.
-I will reduce the file size in a future update.
-But, apart frrom that it works just fine!

 ##### Change Logs
+05/05/2025:
+- Added the latest 10-labels voxel-level segmentation (v1.4.2).
+This version cleans up GM/WM mis-segmentations in the medial area; predicts the missing regions (filling-up the sampling cuts) areas and to some extent the A/P signal drop-out issues.
+Made the light-weight than before.

 10/10/2024:
 - Added documentation for the post-hoc topology correction docker.